rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/local-comm-broker.md

 pre: "d. "
 weight: 420
 ---
-Complex robotic applications involving multi-device communication with service distributed across WAN can be latent.
+Complex robotic applications involving multi-device communication can be latent when the service is distributed across WAN.
 This tutorial demonstrates how to have multi-device communication within same LAN.

 ## Learning objectives
 This tutorial will show how to deploy a broker package locally for inter